replicatedhq/embedded-cluster/README.md

 }
 ```

-You have to provide the SSH port, an user and a SSH key so HelmVM can reach the nodes.
+You have to provide the SSH port, user, and key so HelmVM can reach the nodes.